Warp and weft: Warp

-The warp is the set of yarns or other things stretched in place on a loom before the weft is introduced during the weaving process.
-It is regarded as the longitudinal set in a finished fabric with two or more sets of elements.
+The warp is the set of yarns or other things stretched in place on a loom before the weft is introduced during the weaving process, and the longitudinal set in a finished fabric with two or more sets of elements.

 The term is also used for a set of yarns established before the interworking of weft yarns by some other method, such as finger manipulation, yielding wrapped or twined structures.
 Very simple looms use a spiral warp, in which the warp is made up of a single, very long yarn wound in a spiral pattern around a pair of sticks or beams.

 The warp must be strong to be held under high tension during the weaving process, unlike the weft which carries almost no tension.
 This requires the yarn used for warp ends, or individual warp threads, to be made of spun and plied fibre.
 Traditionally natural fibres such as wool, linen, alpaca, and silk were used.
 However, improvements in spinning technology during the Industrial Revolution created cotton yarn of sufficient strength to be used in mechanized weaving.
 Later, synthetic fibres such as nylon or rayon were employed.

 While most weaving is weft-faced, warp-faced textiles are created using densely arranged warp threads.
-In these the design is in the warp, requiring all colors to be decided upon and placed during the first part of the weaving process, which cannot be changed.
+In these, the design is in the warp, requiring all colors to be decided upon and placed during the first part of the weaving process, which cannot be changed.
 Such limitations of color placement create weavings defined by length-wise stripes and vertical designs.
 Many South American cultures, including the ancient Incas and Aymaras, employed backstrap weaving, which uses the weight of the weaver's body to control the tension of the loom.

 Weft

-Because the weft does not have to be stretched on a loom the way the warp is, it can generally be less strong.
-Originally spun yarns were used, from fibres such as wool, flax and cotton.
-Today also viscose (rayon) types and synthetic fibres, such as polyester and polyamide (nylon) are used.
+Because the weft does not have to be stretched on a loom like the warp, it can generally be less strong.
+Originally used were spun yarns from fibres such as wool, flax and cotton.
+As of this date, viscose-type (e.g., rayon) fibres, and synthetic fibres such as polyester and polyamide (nylon) are used.

-The weft is threaded through the warp using a shuttle, air jets or rapier grippers.
 Handlooms were the original weaver's tool, with the shuttle being threaded through alternately raised warps by hand.
+In modern applications, the weft is threaded through the warp using a shuttle, air jets, or rapier grippers.

+Appearances in literature

+Literally

+The terms warp and woof are also found in some English translations of the Bible, in the discussion of mildews found in cloth materials (e.g., in Leviticus 13:48–59).